-Davis, an educator at Humble ISD, is running the Aramco Houston Half Marathon as part of this year's virtual race events.
+Davis, an educator at Humble ISD, ran the Aramco Houston Half Marathon as part of this year's virtual race events.

-Participants in the half marathon, as well as the Chevron Houston Marathon and We Are Houston 5K, will have 10 days to run the event on their own, and submit their time to the Houston Marathon Committee.
+Participants in the half marathon, as well as the Chevron Houston Marathon and We Are Houston 5K, had10 days to run the event on their own, and submit their time to the Houston Marathon Committee.

 "Our running community has been training all year, and we wanted to give them goals," said executive director of the Houston Marathon Committee and Foundation, Wade Morehead.

 Many runners take part in the Chevron Houston Marathon Run for a Reason Program, which allows runners to raise money for one of 61 charities.